bryanhan77/cs262-design-exercise2/README.md

 ```bash
 git clone https://github.com/jared-ni/cs262-design-exercise2.git
 ```
-Then, cd into the repository, and execute the following in terminal:
+Then, cd into the repository, and execute the following in terminal to simulate the clocks:
 ```
 python clock.py
 ```